 - Heart problems.
 The muscular function of the heart may be impacted by MD, too.

 There is no known way to prevent muscular dystrophy in someone born with a genetic mutation responsible for the disease.
 The cause of spontaneous disease-producing mutations after birth is also unknown, so there’s no way to prevent those cases from happening, either.

 Muscular Dystrophy Caregiver Tips

-Studies have shown that caring for someone with muscular dystrophy can significantly negatively impact the caregiver’s life.
+Studies have shown that caring for someone with muscular dystrophy can have a significant negative impact on the caregiver’s life.
 Caregivers are at risk for depression, sleep problems, stress, anxiety, relationship problems, and low self-esteem.
 Caregivers are also likely to have difficulty performing well at work, and many caregivers quit working entirely to care for their loved one.

 Because of these risks, caregivers must take advantage of support systems to keep themselves healthy.
-The Muscular Dystrophy Association maintains a collection of resources for caregivers, including educational resources, guides, and links to caregiver networks and support groups.
+The Muscular Dystrophy Association maintains a collection of resources for caregivers that include educational resources, guides, and links to caregiver networks and support groups.

 Muscular Dystrophy Brain Science

 The most apparent effects of muscular dystrophy occur in the muscles, but it’s not uncommon for MD sufferers to have cognitive or mental health problems.
 This suggests that MD, at least sometimes, affects the brain, too.
 Researchers are trying to understand how abnormalities in protein production that weaken muscles might harm brain development or function.